 The allergy is fairly rare, occurring in about 5 percent of people, Dr. Silver says.
 The age of onset tends to be during adolescent years; many people with urticaria experience the allergy for about five years and then it disappears.

 To diagnose the allergy, Dr. Silver says, an allergist will place a cold object such as an ice cube against the skin on the forearm for one to five minutes.
 People with cold urticaria will generally develop a distinct red and swollen rash within minutes.

 Surprisingly, people with cold urticaria can still eat ice cream, Dr. Silver says.

 “That may be because capillary bands in the skin are more prone to these kind of reactions than the tissues of the mouth,” he says.

 UH Rainbow Babies & Children’s Division of Pediatric Allergy and Immunology offers comprehensive medical care for babies, children, adolescents and adults.
-Our board-certified pediatric allergists and immunologists provide leading-edge evaluations and treatments for children with allergies and related conditions.
-Learn more about pediatric allergy and immunology services at UH Rainbow.
+Our board-certified pediatric and adult allergists and immunologists provide leading-edge evaluations and treatments for children and adults with allergies and related conditions.
+Learn more about allergy and immunology services at UH Rainbow.